patrickhmaxwell/programming-basics/lessons/001/README.txt

 1. Learn some basics of the terminal.
 2. Install Git so that you can access our code repository.
+3. Install MacPorts, a tool for installing other open-source software.
+4. Install CMake, a tool which helps us compile code on a variety of platforms.
-3. Download code from our repository.
+5. Download code from our repository.
-4. Compile and run a program from the terminal.
+6. Compile and run a program from the terminal.

 The Terminal